Updated: Jul 7

 Calista attended one of the monthly Community Health Participatory Approach (CoHPA) meetings, another intervention implemented by the project to raise community knowledge and practices towards malaria prevention.
 It was during this community dialogue that she learnt about the free treatment provided to under-five years children diagnosed with severe malaria.

-“I want to thank Reach Out NGO and her partners for this good work they are doing in our community because if it were not for the project, I don’t know what I would have done to treat my child.”
+“I want to thank Reach Out NGO and her partners for this good work they are doing in our community because if it were not for the project, I don’t know what I would have done to treat my child,” Calista said.

 When her child developed fever, Calista took the baby to the Community Health Worker who consulted her and later referred them to the health facility.
 Health facilities have been contracted by project to provide free treatment for children presenting with severe malaria.
-Calista transported her child to the hospital and was later refunded the cost of the transport thanks to the transport voucher provided by the project to facilitate malaria cases referred by the Community Health Workers.
+Calista transported her child to the hospital and was later refunded the cost of the transport thanks to the transport voucher provided by the project to facilitate movement for malaria cases referred by the Community Health Workers to health facilities.

 The child is healthy, and Calista has returned to her daily routines.